The Lord of the Rings: Tales of Middle-earth Key Art

 Article at a Glance

-Originally announced all the way back in 2021, The Lord of the Rings: Tales of Middle-earth is one of the anticipated MTG sets in years.
+Originally announced all the way back in 2021, The Lord of the Rings: Tales of Middle-earth was one of the anticipated MTG sets in years.
 This is despite the Universes Beyond brand having previously been mired in controversy and subject to constant complaints.
 Now that the dust has had time to settle, however, MTG players are widely supportive of MTG’s crossover brand.
-So much so, in fact, that many players can’t wait for the upcoming crossover with one of the world’s biggest fantasy franchises; The Lord of the Rings.
+So much so, in fact, that many players couldn’t wait for the crossover with one of the world’s biggest fantasy franchises; The Lord of the Rings.

 What is The Lord of the Rings: Tales of Middle-earth?